Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Hiking is a great way to experience the tallest sand dunes in North America.
 Be sure to go early in the morning if you plan to hike the dunes in the summer.
 Late mornings and afternoons get hot!
 There are also many hiking trails through the mountains near the dunes, as well as to nearby lakes and waterfalls.

-• ⛰️ Medano Lake: You’ll need a 4WD vehicle to get to the Medano Lake Trailhead off Medano Pass road.
-The trail is almost 8 miles with a 2,000-ft elevation gain.
+- ⛰️ Medano Lake: You’ll need a 4WD vehicle to get to this trailhead off Medano Pass road.
+The forested trail is almost 8 miles with a 2,000-foot elevation gain.
+You can also continue on to the 13,297-foot summit of Mt.
+Herard.
+Check with a ranger on snow and trail conditions before attempting this hike.

 Trek through meadow and forest areas before reaching the lake.
 You can also continue on to the 13,297-foot summit of Mt.
 Herard.
 Check with a ranger on snow and trail conditions before attempting this hike.